MKNielsen2000/Buffered-mult/README.md

 # Buffered-mult
-A simple 2 x 3:1 buffered multiple for eurorack
+A simple, compact 2 x 3:1 buffered multiple for eurorack.

-Utilising a tl074 and 1206 smd components to make it cheap and easy for everyone to make.
+Utilising tl07x opamps and 1206 smd components to make it cheap and easy for everyone to make.

 Status: